Skip to content Skip to footer

 Where Sculpture, Style, and Self Intersect

-When sculptural fashion art centers on the head, it reveals the delicate relationship between outer form and inner life.
-In Adorned, this tension is palpable.
-Works are layered with symbolism, shadow, softness, and suggestion.
-Every angle, material choice, and contour becomes a clue.
+When sculptural fashion art centers on the head, it reveals a delicate relationship between outer form and inner life.
+Within Adorned, this tension becomes immediately apparent.
+The works layer symbolism, shadow, softness, and suggestion into each composition.
+As such, every angle, material choice, and contour functions as a visual clue.

 A headdress might suggest: